MozillaSecurity/orion/services/libfuzzer/README.md

     --rm -it mozillasecurity/libfuzzer
 ```

 Alternatively use a command from above and attach `bash -li` to overwrite the default set `CMD` which spawns `setup.sh` and to enter a shell instead.
-The enviroment variables are kept and you can run the `setup.sh` script manually.
+The environment variables are kept and you can run the `setup.sh` script manually.

 You can obain the paths for `TOKENS` and `CORPORA` from the https://github.com/mozillasecurity/fuzzdata repository and these will automatically get fetched into the container.